קורות חיים - CV

 Nucleation and growth of diamond film.

-In the area of polycrystalline CVD diamond films we were involved in studying deposition of diamond onto carbon reach steels and WC-Co substrates.
+In the area of polycrystalline CVD diamond films we were involved mainly in studying deposition of diamond onto carbon reach steels and WC-Co substrates.
 This is a particularly difficult system for several reasons: in and out diffusion of carbon and iron (and Co) during the CVD processes, different thermal expansion coefficients resulting in film delamination during cooling down at the end of the deposition process, poor adhesion because of the formation of graphitic carbon at the film – substrate interface promoted by the catalytic activity of iron, etc, etc. We solved, to a large extent, these interfacial problems by using a complex Cr/Cr2N/CrN/CrNC interlayer which resulted in an outstanding stable adhesion of the diamond films to the steel substrate and in no adverse effects of the activated gas mixture on the underlying steel substrate.
 It should be mentioned that this is a very important technological processes as it enables improvement of the surface properties of steel.
+In addition to several research papers on this area we filed an international patent on the subject.

 Our diamond nucleation studies from energetic species led us to discover the possibility of depositing continuous nano-diamond films by the DC glow discharge process.
 These films are composed of an agglomerate of nano-diamond particles of 2-5 nm in size.
 In order to assess the structural properties and evolution of the nano-diamond film with nanoscopic resolution we extended our analytical capabilities to the use of high resolution electron microscopy (TEM, SEM, HR-TEM).
 From these studies we suggested a mechanistic model to explain the fundamental processes involved in the growth of the nano-diamond films.
 Unlike the formation mechanism of micro-crystalline diamond films, which is predominantly determined by growth, nano-diamond formation is dominated by secondary nucleation processes and frustration of growth of the macroscopic phase.